-Taking a pregnancy test is a big moment, whether you're trying to conceive or not.
-If the result shows clearly—two distinct lines for yes or one clear line for no—it is easy to see.
-But what if that second line is faint?
-Does it mean you're pregnant, or not?
+Taking a pregnancy test is a pivotal moment—whether you’re trying to conceive or not.
+When the result is clear (two distinct lines for yes, one for no), it’s easy to interpret.
+But what if the second line is faint?
+Does it mean you’re pregnant, or is it a false alarm?

 What Is a Faint Line on a Pregnancy Test?